tigrkoshka/2023-MIPT-PL-Concepts/karma/include/disassembler/README.md

 * Obtain the constants declarations by parsing the constants segment of the executable file.
-The types of the constants are determined based on the one-word prefix before their values (see the *Constants* segment of the [docs](../../docs/Karma.pdf) for details).
+The types of the constants are determined based on the one-word prefix before their values (see the *Constants* section of the [docs](../../docs/Karma.pdf) for details).
 Each constant is assigned a label, which is recorded in the `Labels` class `RecordConstantLabel` method (see [above](#labels) for details)